Prunus cerasus: Cultivation

 Sour cherries require similar cultivation conditions to pears, that is, they prefer a rich, well-drained, moist soil, although they demand more nitrogen and water than sweet cherries.
 Trees will do badly if waterlogged, but have greater tolerance of poor drainage than sweet varieties.
 As with sweet cherries, Morellos are traditionally cultivated by budding onto strong growing rootstocks, which produce trees too large for most gardens, although newer dwarfing rootstocks such as Colt and Gisella are now available.
 During spring, flowers should be protected, and trees weeded, mulched and sprayed with natural seaweed solution.
 This is also the time when any required pruning should be carried out (note that cherries should not be pruned during the dormant winter months).
 Morello cherry trees fruit on younger wood than sweet varieties, and thus can be pruned harder.
 They are usually grown as standards, but can be fan trained, cropping well even on cold walls, or grown as low bushes.

 Sour cherries suffer fewer pests and diseases than sweet cherries, although they are prone to heavy fruit losses from birds.
 In summer, fruit should be protected with netting.
 When harvesting fruit, they should be cut from the tree rather than risking damage by pulling the stalks.

-Unlike most sweet cherry varieties, sour cherries are self fertile or self pollenizing (sometimes inaccurately referred to as self-pollinating).
+Unlike most sweet cherry varieties, sour cherries are self-fertile or self-pollenizing.
 Two implications of this are that seeds generally run true to the cultivar, and that much smaller pollinator populations are needed because pollen only has to be moved within individual flowers.
 In areas where pollinators are scarce, growers find that stocking beehives in orchards improves yields.

-Some cultivars of sour cherry trees, such as Montmorency and North Star, have been documented to perform better than other cherry trees in Colorado's Front Range region.
+Production

+In 2022, world production of sour cherries was 1.6 million tonnes, led by Russia with 19% of the total.
+Other major producers were Poland, Ukraine, and Turkey.

 Uses

 Culinary

+The sour pulp is edible.
 Dried sour cherries are used in cooking including soups, pork dishes, cakes, tarts, and pies.
-Also used to make a jam/fruit spread.
+They are also used to make a jam/fruit spread.

-Sour cherries are particularly popular in Turkey, especially in the form of vişne suyu (sour cherry nectar), a widely-consumed beverage, and vişne reçeli (sour cherry jam), often eaten as part of a traditional kahvaltı (Turkish breakfast) or mixed into plain yoghurt.
+Sour cherries are particularly common in Turkey, especially in the form of vişne suyu (sour cherry nectar), a widely consumed beverage, and vişne reçeli (sour cherry jam), often eaten as part of a traditional breakfast or mixed into plain yoghurt.

 Sour cherries or sour cherry syrup are used in liqueurs and drinks, such as the Romanian vișinată or the Portuguese ginjinha.
 In Iran, Turkey, Greece and Cyprus, sour cherries are prized for making spoon sweets by slowly boiling pitted sour cherries and sugar; the syrup thereof is used for sharbat-e Albalou, vişne şurubu or vyssináda, a beverage made by diluting the syrup with ice-cold water.
 A particular use of sour cherries is in the production of kriek lambic, a cherry-flavored variety of a naturally fermented beer made in Belgium.

-In Germany and Austria sour cherries are often used for desserts such as the Donauwelle.
+In Germany and Austria, sour cherries are used for desserts such as the donauwelle.
+Cherry bounce is made by infusing sour cherries in old French brandy.